VAT

 • Check your own VAT details whenever you are asked

-Select the appropriate number of the country then add the VAT number for immediate results.
+Select the appropriate number of the country then add the number for immediate results.

 3. Contact the Supplier or Tax Authority